JieqiongYu/python-pool/README.md

 # Python Pool
 Here stores some exercises/toy demos:
-* wisdompets: A Django project
+* wisdompets: A Django example project from [in] Learning Django